Azure/azure-cli/doc/error_handling_guidelines.md

 2. [__Mandatory__] Follow the error message authoring guidelines.
 See section [Error Message](#Error-Message)
 3. [__Recommended__] Provide recommendations for users to take action.
 See section [Error Recommendation](#Error-Recommendation)

-__For CLI extensions, it's optional to adopt to the new error types.
+__For CLI extensions, it's optional to adopt the new error types.
 If applying the new error types,  `azext.minCliCoreVersion` should be set to `2.15.0` or higher versions.__

 ## Error Type